Make Faux Feathers from Fabric and Wire

 Next week: Make a bridal hat and add a veil.

-Posted on Jan 20th, 2011 in design, online extras, embellishments, hat making, millinery embellishments, hat trimming
+Posted on in online extras, design, embellishments, hat making, millinery embellishments, hat trimming, hats